zeinabhakimi/CSE583-FinalProject/README.md

 ## Dataset
 ### Train and Test dataset

 I used [kitti dataset](http://www.cvlibs.net/datasets/kitti/).
-You can download the 12 GB image files from [images](http://www.cvlibs.net/download.php?file=data_object_image_2.zipand) and 5 MB label files from  [labels](http://www.cvlibs.net/download.php?file=data_object_label_2.zip).
-Put them in a same file.
+Please download the 12 GB images file from [images](http://www.cvlibs.net/download.php?file=data_object_image_2.zipand) and 5 MB labeles file from [labels](http://www.cvlibs.net/download.php?file=data_object_label_2.zip).
+Save both in a file kitti.

 Then use the following code to unzip and split the data into train/val.
+This would craete 1180 validation and 6373 train images with their labels.
 Input-dir is a path to the dataset file craeted above.

 ``
 python kitti_data.py -i input-dir -o output-dir